isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

 - The public can easily identify, find and transact with your business
 - You get to participiate in government tenders and secure intellectual property or patents for new products and technology
 - Your business gets access to Government funding, such as Enterprise Singapore grants

 In addition, if you incorporate a company or set up a limited liability partnership (instead of registering a sole proprietorship or partnership), your personal and business finances are kept separate.
 This means that in the event that your business is sued, your personal liabilities are limited and you do not risk losing your personal assets.

 #### How to register a business

 There are two ways to register your business:

-1) [Log in to GoBusiness](https://www.google.com.sg/){:target="_blank"} with your Singpass or Corppass to submit the application online.
+1) Log in to BizFile+ [here](https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx#/){:target="_blank"} with your Singpass or Corppass to submit the application online.
 All proposed partners/managers will need to endorse their consent online via BizFile+ first before the application can be processed by ACRA, or

 2) Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.